Arya-Chandran/maple-auto-centre/README.md

 1. Register

 - Creating a new user.
-- Check for existing customer
+- Check for existing customer.
 - Validation to all fields in the register form.
 Check email format, confirm password.